June 08, 2017

-Sailing and calligraphy might seem very different from each other, but one thing that this week's Artist Spotlight featured artist, Margot Griffin finds a connection from the two is that both are considered an art.
-Find out more about this amazing lady who had the passion for sailing seas while being a professional calligrapher and chalkboard artist.
+Sailing and calligraphy might seem very different from each other, but one thing that this week's Artist Spotlight featured artist, Margot Griffin, sees as a connection between the two is that both are considered art forms.
+We wanted to find out more about this amazing lady who has a passion for sailing the seas while working as a professional calligrapher and chalkboard artist.

 Can you tell us 3 interesting facts about yourself?